ruiwenfan/ROTAN/README.md

 ## Dataset
 I obtained the compressed file in a Windows environment.
 If there is a problem when decompressing, it is recommended that you download and decompress the file in a Windows environment and use the csv file.

-Download three datasets from [Datasets](https://drive.google.com/drive/folders/1xsML0LIhTaF5x0rXmqwLsmwCKabFb-D5?usp=sharing)and create NYC, TKY and CA folder in dataset/ .
+Download three datasets from [Datasets](https://drive.google.com/drive/folders/1xsML0LIhTaF5x0rXmqwLsmwCKabFb-D5?usp=sharing) and create NYC, TKY and CA folder in dataset/ .
 Then, move three datasets to specified folder.(For example, move NYC_train.csv and NYC_val.csv to dataset/NYC).

 ## Pre-trained Graph